simple-crypto/SCALib/docs/index.rst

 License
 =======
 This project is licensed under `GNU AFFERO GENERAL PUBLIC LICENSE, Version 3`.
-See `COPYING <https://github.com/simple-crypto/scaffe/blob/main/COPYING>`_ for more information.
+See `COPYING <https://github.com/simple-crypto/scalib/blob/main/COPYING>`_ for more information.

 Publications
 ============

-SCAFFE has been used in various publications, let us know if you used it so that we can add it to the list.
+SCALib has been used in various publications, let us know if you used it so that we can add it to the list.

 1. "Mode-Level vs. Implementation-Level Physical Security in Symmetric
    Cryptography: A Practical Guide Through the Leakage-Resistance Jungle", D.